 Dairy is said to be 12 cents below its break-even price.

-Europe liberalized its milk market in April, removing a quota system that had been in place for thirty years.
-While the reforms have benefited some, especially large agricultural companies, smaller and outdated farms are struggling to make end meets.
+Europe liberalized the milk market in April, removing quotas that had been in place for thirty years.
+While the reforms have benefited some, especially large agricultural companies, smaller and antiquated farms are struggling to make end meets.

-French officials estimate that one in ten farms are in financial difficulties while tens of thousands could face bankruptcy.
+French officials estimate that one in ten farms are in financial trouble while tens of thousands could face bankruptcy.

 Belgian farmers have similar laments and are expected to throw up roadblocks of their own on Thursday.

-French agricultural exports have steadily declined since countries in Central and Eastern Europe joined the European Union.
+French agricultural exports have steadily declined since countries in Central and Eastern Europe joined the EU.
 But other Western Europeans have managed to maintain their position.

-Open Europe, a British-based think tank, points out that this is despite — “or possibly because of” — France being the single largest recipient of farm subsidies under Europe’s Common Agricultural Policy (CAP).
-The country is due to receive €62.8 billion in support under the current 2014-2020 budget.
+Open Europe, a British think tank, points out that this is despite — “or possibly because of” — France being the single largest recipient of farm subsidies under the Common Agricultural Policy (CAP).
+The country is due to receive €62.8 billion in support under the 2014-20 budget.

 By providing income support irrespective of whether any meaningful economic activity takes place on a farm, direct CAP subsidies often act as an outright disincentive for farmers to modernize, in turn locking in unviable business models and hurting Europe’s competitiveness.

-The Dutch, who are the biggest exporters of agricultural products in Europe and advocate reform the subsidies system, are unlikely to protest.
-But their farmers are disgruntled by the extra help their French competitors are getting.
+The Dutch, who are the biggest exporters of agricultural products in Europe and advocate reform of the subsidies system, are unlikely to protest.
+But their farmers are disgruntled by the extra help their French competitors are receiving.